zopefoundation/zope.deferredimport/docs/narrative.rst

 can also cause deprecation warnings to be issued when a variable is used, but we'll get to that later.

-The zope.deferredimport.define function can be used to define one or more names to be imported when they are accessed.
+The :func:`zope.deferredimport.define` function can be used to define one or more names to be imported when they are accessed.
 Simply provide names as keyword arguments with import specifiers as values.
 The import specifiers are given as strings of the form "module:name",